Furze Platt Senior School, Furze Platt Road, Maidenhead, SL6 7NQ

 National Citizen Service (NCS)

 All Year 11 students are encouraged to take part in the National Citizen Service– a challenge designed to help young people develop skills for employment and for life.
+The programme runs in the summer holiday after students have completed their GCSE, or when students are in year 12.
 Like the Duke of Edinburgh Award referred to above, taking part in NCS enhances students’ CVs, university applications and employability skills.
 Further details can be found here: www.ncsyes.co.uk/

 Evaluation and Review of Careers Programme